by Libbylawrence and Starsky Hutch 76

 Lesla Nim-El ran into the room at Zor-El and Alura’s home, eager to tell Lydia-7 of her recent triumph as Valor against the villain Zo-Mar with other new super-heroines of Rokyn.
 “Lydia, you’ll never believe what took place today!”
 She was cut short by the sight of Lydia packing.

 “I know,” Lydia said, smiling sadly.
-“I saw the story on the holo-news — you, the new Green Lantern, and the one in white the news has dubbed as Ultra Girl.
+“I saw the story on the holo-news — you, the new Green Lantern, and the one in white the news is calling Ultra Girl.
 You are doing very well for yourself here.”

 “Some still have doubts,” Lesla said.